-Returning students who need to submit 2018 tax forms, please submit them here.
+Returning students who need to submit 2023 tax forms and all supporting schedules and statements, please do so here.

-Once you receive your CU ID, you will be able to log into NetPartner to check the status of your application materials and to see if any additional documents are needed.
+You can log into NetPartner to check the status of your application materials and to see if any additional documents are needed.

-The Free Application for Federal Student Assistance (FAFSA) - This is the federal application required for all applicants that are US citizens or permanent residents who wish to establish eligibility for financial aid offered by the United States Department of Education (Title IV), the United States Department of Health and Human Services (Title VII), and for any school funds.
+- Complete the Aid Type Request Form on Net Partner form if you have never applied for aid with us before.
+This form asks you to indicate the type of financial aid for which you would like to be considered.
+The type of financial aid you indicate on this form will determine which documents you need to complete for the financial aid application process.
+You will receive an email from our office with instructions on how to access Net Partner. - 2.
+The Free Application for Federal Student Assistance (FAFSA) This is the federal application required for all applicants that are US citizens or permanent residents who wish to establish eligibility for financial aid offered by the United States Department of Education (Title IV), the United States Department of Health and Human Services (Title VII), and for any school funds.

-FAFSA on the Web is the U.S. Department of Education website where you can complete and submit your FAFSA online.
+Studentaid.gov is the U.S. Department of Education website where you can complete and submit your FAFSA online.
 The application is free.

-An FSA ID is a username and password you need to log in and sign the FAFSA online.
+An FSA ID is the username and password you need to log in and sign the FAFSA online.
 If you do not already have a FSA ID, you can create an FSA ID online.
 This is your electronic signature for FAFSA and Renewal FAFSA on the Web.
-It can also be used to access your Title IV federal student aid history online (select "Financial Aid Review").
+It can also be used to access your Title IV federal student aid history online (select "Manage Loans").

 At this same website, you can complete a Renewal FAFSA if you applied for federal student aid last year.
-Be sure to keep a copy of your FAFSA on the Web application before you submit it.